Sahil170595/Banterblogs/README.md

 2. Follow the episode naming convention: `episode-XXX.md`
 3. Include proper frontmatter and episode structure
 4. Deploy to see changes live

+### Adding Technical Reports
+1. Add markdown files or directories to `banterblogs-nextjs/reports/` or `banterblogs-nextjs/PublishReady/reports/`
+2. Reports are auto-discovered and indexed
+3. For interactive charts, include structured JSON data in a `charts/` subdirectory
+4. Add `meta.json` for custom titles and descriptions
+5. Reports are accessible at `/reports/[slug]`

 ### Episode Structure
 Each episode follows this format: